top of page

 Opportunities expanded.

-When I treated even small roles as places to practice excellence, the environment responded.
+When I treated even small roles as places to practice coherence and responsibility, the environment responded.

 When I created value, value returned.

-Very early, my nervous system learned a pattern:
+Very early, my nervous system learned something fundamental:

 How I organized myself internally shaped what became possible externally.